Logotype for UltraTech Cement Limited

 Executive summary

-• Domestic sales volume grew 6% year-over-year in Q1 FY25, with capacity utilization at 85% and strong rural and construction demand; infra demand was muted but expected to improve.
+• Domestic sales volume grew 6% year-over-year in Q1 FY25, with capacity utilization at 85% and strong rural and construction demand; infra demand was slow but expected to pick up.

 • Grey cement capacity expanded by 8.7 MTPA, reaching 149.5 MTPA in India, with UltraTech adding 32% of new national capacity last year and targeting 40% this year.